John Henry Monger Snr: Legacy

 In an 1889 interview with early settler and farmer John Taylor, who came to the York district in 1841 where the only storekeeper was Monger, Taylor said:

-Janet Millett, who lived in York in the 1860s, commented at p 393 of An Australian Parsonage:
+Janet Millett, who lived in York in the 1860s, commented on page 393 of An Australian Parsonage:

 Extended family

 Monger's younger brother Stephen John Monger, born on 21 June 1806 in Faversham, Kent, emigrated to Western Australia in 1844.
-John Henry Monger Sr applied to purchase a block for him in Northam so he could set himself up with a store and hotel.
+John Henry Monger Snr applied to purchase a block for him in Northam so he could set himself up with a store and hotel.
 Stephen and his family ran businesses in Northam and Toodyay.